 This is a design drawing workshop where the student selects an architectural problem and develops the solution by investigating design, structure, costs and environment.
 The student then presents his/her solution through two and three-dimensional drawings.
-Pre-requisites: ARC 201 with a minimum grade of C

 ARC 290 Honors Capstone Project-Archit (3 Credits)